willpower

 operator

-One part of your mind will take onthe job of directing your attention toward anything other than the forbidden thought
+the job of directing your attention toward anything other than the forbidden thought

-The operator relies on the brain’s system of self-control and—like allforms of effortful self-control—requires a good deal of mental resources and energy.
+forms of effortful self-control—requires a good deal of mental resources and energy.

 monitor

-the monitor runs automatically andwithout much mental effort
+the monitor runs automatically and

 A tired operator and an energized monitor create a problematic imbalance in the mind.